ahoereth/featured-video-plus/readme.txt

 * fixed some other stuff

 = 1.1 =
-* __Added Dailymotion__
+* __Dailymotion__
-* fixed youtube 'start at specific time' embeds
+* Fixed youtube 'start at specific time' embeds
-* overhaul of the interaction between Featured Videos and Featured Images
+* Enhanced interaction of Featured Videos & Featured Images
-* existing featured images will no longer be replaced by newly added featured videos in the administration interface
+* Featured Images will no longer be replaced by newly added Featured Videos

 = 1.0 =
 * Release